-C.1.31 Indicate whether the external auditor s have changed during the year.
-If so, name the e incoming and outgoin g auditors: [] Yes [ឋ] No Explain any disagreements with the ou tgoing auditor: Yes No C.1.32 State whether the firm of auditors do and if so, declare the amount of the forespect of the total fees invoiced to the solution of the forespect of the total fees invoiced to the solution of the forespect of the total fees invoiced to the solution of the forespect of the total fees invoiced to the solution of the forespect of the total fees invoiced to the solution of the forespect of the total fees invoiced to the solution of the forespect of the total fees invoiced to the solution of the forespect of the total fees invoiced to the solution of the forespect of the total fees invoiced to the solution of the forespect of the total fees invoiced to the solution of the forespect of the total fees invoiced to the solution of the forespect of the total fees invoiced to the solution of the forespect of the total fees invoiced to the solution of the forespect of the total fees invoiced to the solution of the forespect of the total fees invoiced to the solution of the forespect of the total fees invoiced to the solution of the fees invoiced to the solution of ees received for such w ork and the percentage Company Group companies Total Charge for non-audit work (thousand euros) 208 140 348
+C.1.31 Indicate whether the external auditors have changed during the year.
+If so, name the incoming and outgoing auditors:

+- [] Yes - [√] No

+Explain any disagreements with the outgoing auditor:

+- [] Yes

+- [√] No

+- C.1.32 State whether the firm of auditors does any work for the company and/or its group other than standard audit work and if so, declare the amount of the fees received for such work and the percentage that amount represents in respect of the total fees invoiced to the company and/or its group for audit work:

+- [√] Yes

+- [] No

+Company Group companies Total Charge for non-audit work (thousand euros) 208 140 348

+Charge for non-audit work / Amount invoiced for audit work (%) 45.81 6.72 13.72 -- ------- ------ -------

+C.1.33 Indicate whether the auditors' report on the annual accounts of the previous year was qualified.
+If so, state the reasons given by the Chairman of the Audit Committee to explain the content and scope of the qualifications.

+[] Yes г. ()

+[√] No

+C.1.34 State the number of years in succession that the current firm of auditors has been auditing the separate and/or consolidated annual accounts of the company.
+Indicate the ratio of the number of years audited by the current auditors to the total number of years that the annual accounts have been audited:

+Separate Consolidated

+Number of years in succession 8 8

+Separate Consolidated

+Number of years audited by current auditors / Number of years that the company has been audited (%) 25.81 25.81

+C.1.35 Indicate, with details if appropriate, whether there is an established procedure for directors to obtain sufficiently in advance any information they may need to prepare the meetings of the governing bodies:

+[V] Yes

+[] No

+Details of procedure

-DE VIEURES Charge for non-audit work / Amount invoiced for audit work (%) r 45.81 6 .72 1 3.72 C.1.33 Indicate whether the auditors' repor • state the reasons [] Yes [ C.1.34 State the number of years in success consolidated annual accounts of the the total number of years that the an company.
-Indicate the ra atio of the number Separate Consolidated Number of years in succession 8 Separate Consolidated Number of years audited by current audit company has been a that the 25.81 25.81 C.1.35 Indicate, with details if appropriate, advance any information they may n • sufficiently in [v] Yes [] No Details of proce dure According to the obligations and duties assigned by law, the for channelling the relations between the Company and the D in which he participates, following instructions received from information (Article 15.2(c) and (d) of the Regulations of the Pirectors in all matters concern n the respective Chairman, a ning the procedures of t he Board of Directors and the Board Committees At each year-end, the Secretary of the Board sends all the Directors an annual calendar of meetings previously agreed among all the Directors, setting the dates and times of the meetings of the Board of Directors, Committees, General Meetings and meetings with analysts for the following year.
+According to the obligations and duties assigned by law, the Articles of Association and the Regulations of the Board, the Secretary of the Board is responsible for channelling the relations between the Company and the Directors in all matters concerning the procedures of the Board of Directors and the Board Committees in which he participates, following instructions received from the respective Chairman, and for implement and foster exercise by the Directors of their right to information (Article 15.2(c) and (d) of the Regulations of the Board).

+At each year-end, the Secretary of the Board sends all the Directors an annual calendar of meetings previously agreed among all the Directors, setting the dates and times of the meetings of the Board of Directors, Committees, General Meetings and meetings with analysts for the following year.
 That calendar is also sent to the different professionals of the Company involved in preparing the documentation and information for the Directors for each meeting, to enable them to plan their work and make sure that the corresponding information and documentation are prepared sufficiently before each meeting.

-When the documentation for each meeting is complete, it is of call to the meeting, or in highly justified cases, as soon as he Directors, if possible to gether with the notice C.1.36 Indicate, with details if appropriate, whether the company has established any rules obliging Directors to report and, if necessary, retire if any situation arises, related or not with their actions within the company, that could jeopardise the company's prestige and reputation: [v] Yes [] No
+When the documentation for each meeting is complete, it is sent to the Secretary of the Board, who sends it to the Directors, if possible together with the notice of call to the meeting, or in highly justified cases, as soon as possible after sending the notice of call.

+- C.1.36 Indicate, with details if appropriate, whether the company has established any rules obliging Directors to report and, if necessary, retire if any situation arises, related or not with their actions within the company, that could jeopardise the company's prestige and reputation: - [V] Yes [] No